 When heading out at night, or during the day for that matter, be sure to check the conditions.
-After all, navigating on a clear moonlit night will be far easier than a foggy or stormy one.
-So take that in to consideration as you build on your skills.
+After all, navigating on a clear moonlit night will be far easier than on a foggy or stormy one.
+So take that into consideration as you build on your skills.

 Before heading out plan your route.
-It is a good idea to let someone else know your planned route, just in case something happens, at least then they have a rough idea of where you are likely to be.
-Plan your route on the map, be sure to know the key and know what each of the features are.
+It is a good idea to let someone else know your planned route, just in case something happens.
+At least then they have a rough idea of where you are likely to be.
+Plan your route on the map, be sure to know the key and know what each of the features is.
 Make sure you also have an understanding of the contour lines and how this relates to the terrain that you will be tackling.

-By practising in the day you will have an idea of your general pace over changing landscapes.
+By practicing during the day you will have an idea of your general pace over changing landscapes.
 This is very helpful at night.
-We generally move slower during dark hours, but having a rough idea of your general pace allows a greater sense of distance travelled in a certain time frame.
+We generally move slower during dark hours.
+But having a rough idea of your general pace allows a greater sense of distance traveled in a certain time frame.